FHantke/brave-browser-wiki/Security-reviews.md

 6. It is related to sensitive user information such as cookies, passwords, and private browsing data.
 7. It changes the amount of data collected by Brave or one of its partners  — including making any logs which may be sent to Brave or a third party.
 8. It adds a new extension that is built-in or has special privileges in Brave.
-9. It changes any security/privacy messaging in our products (warning messages, security icons, etc.).
+9. It changes any security/privacy messaging in our products (warning messages, security icons, etc.) or introduces non-trivial changes to any security/privacy-related UI elements, such as the URL bar (which displays security state and origin), the certificate viewer, interstitial pages, devtools, and shields.
 10. It adds a new channel or modifies an existing channel for distributing software produced by Brave, including software updates.
 11. It modifies handling of URL protocols, including internal urls like brave:// (especially any rewriting of internals urls).
 12. It has to do with a new window API.
 Please see https://docs.google.com/document/d/1BfJbLCvwToPqXHzsKqQgDuluwVDtGhzFR1BclqVzqaA/edit first.